 The business of the company is conducted by its employees, managers and officers, under the direction of the Chief Executive Officer and oversight of the Board of Directors.
 The Board of Directors is elected by the stockholders to oversee management and to ensure that the long-term interests of the stockholders are being served.

 Directors should possess the highest personal and professional ethics, integrity and values, and be committed to representing the long-term interests of the stockholders.
+The Nominating and Governance Committee and the Board of Directors value diversity and believe that a diverse Board composition provides significant benefit to the company.
+In identifying and recommending nominees to the Board of Directors, the Nominating and Governance Committee will consider a number factors, including a candidate’s professional experience and background, perspectives, demographics, gender, race, nationality and age.
 Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively and should be committed to serving on the Board of Directors for an extended period of time.

 The following sets forth other qualification requirements applicable to the Board of Directors.
 The Nominating and Governance Committee will be responsible for reviewing and proposing to the Board of Directors additional qualifications for directors as determined to be necessary or appropriate, taking into account the composition and skills of the entire Board of Directors.